What is the Barra to Baja Fishermen’s Learning Exchange and why does it matter?

 The Barra to Baja Learning Exchange is a fact finding mission to Baja to meet peers who have saved their local oceans by taking marine protection measures will be like a visit to the future for Barra de Potosí local thought leaders, many of whom have never been more than 50 miles from their home.
 The opportunity to see Cabo Pulmo, Laguna San Ignacio, La Paz and Punta Abreojos in person and learn their histories in person is the most powerful first step we can take to catalyze real, lasting change in our own region.

 Steps and Timeline:

-We have introduced the idea of the learning exchange to the local tourism coop and they are enthusiastic.
-Upon successful attainment of funding, we begin the official process by showing the village documentaries about Baja and discuss the exchange with the village.
+We introduced the idea of the learning exchange to the local tourism coop and they were enthusiastic.
+Upon successful attainment of funding, we began the official process by showing the village documentaries about Baja and discussed the exchange with the village.